NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

 \subsubsection{Initial Composition and Opacities}

-The initial abundances are scaled to $Z = 0.01$ and $Z = 0.02$ from \citet{grevesse:93} and the isotopic percentage for each element is given by \citet{lodders:03}.
-The initial composition corresponds directly to the OPAL Type 2 opacity tables used in both \MESA\ and GENEC for the present work \citep{1996ApJ...456..902R}.
-For lower temperatures, the corresponding opacities from \citet{2005ApJ...623..585F} are used.
+In this work the initial element abundances are scaled to $Z = 0.01$ and $Z = 0.02$ from \citet{grevesse:93} and the isotopic percentage for each element is given by \citet{lodders:03}.
+The initial composition corresponds directly to the OPAL Type 2 opacity tables that were used in both \MESA\ and GENEC for the present work \citep{1996ApJ...456..902R}.
+For low temperatures outside of the OPAL domain, the opacities from \citet{2005ApJ...623..585F} are used.